ChefKissInc/NootedRed/README.md

 In conclusion, this kext is constricted to Big Sur since there are too many incompatibilities with older and newer macOS versions.

-### I get a panic saying "Failed to get VBIOS from VRAM", how can I fix it?
+### I get a panic saying "Failed to get VBIOS from VRAM", how can I fix this?

 Ensure Legacy Boot/CSM is disabled in your BIOS settings.

+### I get stuck on gIOScreenLockState 3, how can I fix this?

+Ensure you have VRAM size larger or equal to 512MiB.
+Recommended VRAM size is 1GiB or larger.
+(Use a tool like Smokeless-UAMF if there's no option, or options are lacking).